Malaysia is one of the best places to travel in South East Asia with Kids.

 Penang is a wonderful stop along your Malaysian Family Gap Year Adventure.
 It is full of culture, funky art, kind people and really cool bicycles.

-We stayed at the discounted Star Lodge, it was a very basic, no thrills accommodation but we were able to score two rooms right in the heart of Georgetown for a total of $40 per night.
+A very basic, no thrills accommodation but we were able to score two rooms right in the heart of Georgetown for a total of $40 per night.
 They had decent WiFi and there was a wonderful hostel next door where we ate French toast every morning.
 It is definitely a “flashpackers” hostel, but you can book by the night and they had availability when the entire town was full because of the labor day holiday.

 4. Perhentian Islands (6 nights)